Paulie14/hlavo-station/examples/README.md

 - can send measure request with responce
 - does not receive any data (actually requests data in infinite loop)
 - problems caused by randomly receiving null character (solved in `hlavo-station`)

+## Teros31 sensors with Arduino

+### Arduino_SDI12_Teros31
+Minimalistic test.
+Not working.
+Tests communication with Teros31 over SDI12 similar to PR2.

+### Arduino_Serial_Teros31
+Minimalistic test.
+Not working.
+Same as Arduino_SDI12_Teros31, only using SoftwareSerial lib instead of SDI12.

+### Arduino_bitwise_Teros31
+Naive (failed) approach to read bitwise the DDI signal on power up.